metehan777/openai-internal-feedback-system/README.md

-# OpenAI, Claude, Llama Internal Feedback System
+# OpenAI Internal Feedback System

 A sophisticated feedback management system focused on AI safety and alignment discussions for OpenAI's leadership team.